Mnkras/c5-How-Tos/How To Theme System Pages.md

 - `default.php` - Default pagetype template
 - `view.php` - Default single page template

 We are really interested in the `view.php`, that is used to theme single pages such as the checkout page in eCommerce package.
+You can setup specific templates for specific single pages by using the single page handle as the filename (`view.php` -> `page_not_found.php`).

 Some core system pages such as the Page Not Found page can be a little more tricky.

 In the core there is a file called `theme_paths.php` (located in `/concrete/config`) which sets the core theme on the following pages: